magpi-symbl/magpi-firebase/README.md

 ## Conclusion

 This repository contains the firebase cloud functions only and once all the steps are complete, user should see cloud functions deployed to Firebase console.
 To Test these cloud functions.
-Please setup and run Magpi App situated at
+Please setup and run [Magpi][magpi] App

 ## Community